-At elections held within the District on February 7, 2004, May 12, 2012 and May 7, 2016, the voters of the District authorized the issuance of \$250,000,000 principal amount of unlimited tax bonds for the purposes set forth in the Act, including the preservation, maintenance, and enhancement of the economic health and vitality of the TGS Cedar Port Industrial Park as a business and industrial center.
+At elections held within the District on February 7, 2004, May 12, 2012 and May 7, 2016, the voters of the District authorized the issuance of \$250,000,000 principal amount of unlimited tax bonds for the purposes set forth in the Act, including the preservation, maintenance, and enhancement of the economic health and vitality of the TGS Cedar Port Industrial Park as a business and industrial center and the refunding of bonds issued for such purposes.
 The Bonds are issued pursuant to such authorization.
 See "Issuance of Additional Debt" below.